Location! Location! Location! It’s always good to know what’s close to home. So here’s a little list of what you can find in the area.

 National Portrait Gallery

-The National Portrait Gallery of Australia is a collection of portraits of prominent Australians that are important in their field of endeavour or whose life sets them apart as an individual of long-term public interest.
-Located in the bustling heart of Kingston Foreshore, the Portrait Gallery is one of Canberra’s many National Attractions
+The National Portrait Gallery of Australia is a collection of portraits of prominent Australians significant in their field of endeavour or whose life set them apart as an individual of long-term public interest.
+Located in the bustling heart of Canberra’s cultural precinct, the Portrait Gallery is one of Canberra’s many national attractions.

 Glassworks